textarcana/textforms/README.md

 reason that you should seed a poetry generator with poetry.

 Poems you create will be saved in `poetry/textforms.txt`.
-If you want to save poems somewhere else, the path is set at the top of `lib/Compose_Verse.pm`
+If you want to save poems somewhere else, just put the path to the file (including the file name) in an environment variable called `POETRY_FILE`, eg:

+      export POETRY_FILE=~/doggerel.txt

 ## What kinds of poems can it generate?